tinspham209/zoom-clone-expressjs/README.md

 - Using Peer to PTP API on top of WebRTC, share media streams & data channels in Real-Time
 - Using jQuery
   - tracking message when user typing text and hit enter key
-  - append <li> tag when have message coming from server
+  - append 'li' tag when server send the message
   - tracking to scrollBottom when chat_window is full
   - set mute/unmute audio, play/stop video button onClick